+-

+Review

+frameworks for

+fraud prevention

+and detection

+including whistle

+blower program,

+if any.

+• /

+V.4.Internal

+Audit

+The Committee

 shall ensure the

 existence of a

 working internal

 audit group,

 which shall be

 headed by a

 competent

 business

 manager, to

 identify audit

 issues, propose

 resolutions to

 these issues, and

 provide

 reasonable

 assurance that

 key

 organizational

 and procedural

 controls as

 promulgated by

 Management are

 effective,

 appropriate, and

 enforced;

-,

 •The Committee

 shall establish a

 direct reporting

 line of the

 internal audit to

 the Committee

 to prevent

 impediments in

 the conduct of

 internal audit

 activities and the

 conveyance/pres

 entation of audit

 findings.
 The

 internal audit

 shall functionally

 report directly to

 the Audit

 Committee;

-commutee,
+Committee,

 •Review with

 management

 and the Internal

 Audit Head the

 plans, activities,

 staffing and

 organizational

 structure of the

 internal audit

 function.
 The

 annual internal

 audit plan must

 conform to the

-и И IL I 13

-[li in 1

 objectives of the

 corporation and

 shall include the

 audit scope,

 resources and

 budget

 necessary to

 implement it;

+•

 •Ensure that

 there are no

 unjustified

 restrictions or

 limitations, and

 review and

 concur in the

 appointment,

 replacement, or

 dismissal of the

 Internal Audit

 Head;

-,

 •Review the

 effectiveness of

 internal audit

 function,

 including

 compliance with

 the International

 Standards for

 the Professional

 Practice of

 Internal

 Auditing;

-, taarting,
+, (44161116)

 •On a regular

 basis, meet

 separately with

 the Internal

 Audit Head to

 discuss any

 matters that the

 committee or

 internal audit

 believes should

 be discussed

 privately; and

-•The Committee

-shall periodically

-review the

-internal audit

-charter and

-amend any

-revisions thereto

-as applicable;

-V.5.Reporting

-responsibilities

-I l l

-I Y 1

-Regularly report to the

-board of

-directors about committee

-activities, issues,

-and related recommendatio

-ns.

-Report annually

-to the shareholders,

-describing the

-committee's

-composition responsibilities,

-and how they

-were discharged, and any other

-information

-required by rule, including

-approval of non-

-audit services.

-•Review any

-reports (e.g. to SEC and PSE) the

-company issues

-that relate to committee

-responsibilities.

-Coordinate, monitor and

-facilitate

-compliance with

-laws, rules and regulations.
+J. Company Л 45

+•The Committee shall periodically review the internal audit charter and amend any revisions thereto as applicable; V.5.Reporting responsibilities •Regularly report to the board of directors about committee activities, issues, and related recommendatio ns. •Report annually to the shareholders, describing the committee's composition responsibilities, and how they were discharged, and any other information required by rule, including approval of non-audit services. •Review any reports (e.g. to SEC and PSE) the company issues that relate to committee •Review any reports (e.g. to SEC and PSE) the company issues that relate to committee responsibilities.
+Coordinate, monitor and facilitate compliance with laws, rules and regulations.
 V.6.
-Other

-Responsibilities

-•Perform other

-activities related to this charter as
+Other Responsibilities •Perform other activities related to this charter as 46

 requested by the

 Board of

 Directors;

+,

-Institute and
+•Institute and

+oversee special

-oversee special investigations as
+investigations as

 needed;

-•Review and
+Review and

-assess the adequacy of
+assess the

-adequacy DI 45
+adequacy of

-И

 committee

 charter annually,

 requesting board

 approval for

 proposed

 changes, and

 ensure

 appropriate

 disclosure as

 may be required

 by law or

 regulation;

-•Conduct an
+Conduct an

 assessment on

 the performance

 of the Audit

 Committee on

 an annual basis

 or in such

 shorter intervals

 as may be set by

 the Board of

 Directors and in

 compliance with

 the relevant

 regulatory

 requirements;

 and

-anu

-•Confirm
+Confirm

 annually that all

 responsibilities

 outlined in this

 charter have

 been carried out.

 V.7.
 Review and

 Amendments

-Amenuments

 The Committee

 shall periodically

 revisit and/or

 review this

 Charter

 specifically for

 the purpose of

+1 · 47

+1 1 ı 11 11 1

 adapting

 changes hereto

 in accordance

 with the

 Rockwell Land

 Corporation's

 Manual on

 Corporate

 Governance and

 in keeping with

 new standards

 and emerging

-and emerging

 trends.

-Nomination and Elections 3 1 The Nominatio n and Election Committe e shall have the function of reviewing and evaluating the qualificati on of all persons nominate d to the Board and other requireme nts that require Board approval, and to assess the effectiven ess of the Board's processes and procedure s in the election or replaceme nt of directors, selecting directors and passing upon their qualificati Remunerati on Not ap ons. plicable Risk Manageme nt 1 2 1 Oversee the formulatio n and establish ment of an enterprise -wide risk
+The

+Nominatio

+n and

+Election

+Committe

+e shall

+1 have the

+1 function

+of

+reviewing

+and

+evaluating

+the

+qualificati

+on of all

+persons

+nominate

+d to the

+Board and

+other

+requireme

+nts that

+Nomination require

+and - 3 1 Board

+Elections approval,

+and to

+assess the

+1 effectiven

+ess of the

+Board's

+1 processes

+and

+procedure

+s in the

+1 election

+1 or

+replaceme

+nt of

+1 directors,

+selecting

+directors

+1 and

+passing

+upon their

+1 qualificati

+1 ons.

+i 1 51151 L